Connections Unit

 How can I obtain a copy of the Application?

-Contact the PVSC Inspector for the municipality in which the project is located, and arrange to meet them at that Construction Code Office/ Building Department.
-Alternately, you can print an on-line, fillable application easily found at:
+Contact the PVSC Inspector for the municipality in which your project is located and arrange a meeting at the applicable Construction Code Office/ Building Department.
+You may also print an on-line, fillable application at:

 What do I have to include in my application?

-Guidance is listed on the form entitled "Sewer Connection Submittal Requirement Checklist" which is page 1 of the Connection Application Calculate form.
-Each Inspector can also advise as to the extent of verification documents, plans or paperwork needed.
+Guidance is listed on page 1 of the Connection Application Calculate form, in the "Sewer Connection Submittal Requirement Checklist.”
+Each Inspector can also advise as to the extent of verification documents, plans, or paperwork required.

 What is PVSC’s process for providing its consent for a Treatment Works Approval (TWA) Application?